wagnerlmichael/supreme_court_nlp/README.md

 ## Modeling

 We ran multiple NLP models, which can be found in the `modeling` directory.
-Each model received its own notebook as noted in the titles of the notebooks
+Each model received its own notebook as noted in the titles of the notebooks.
+All were run in Google Collab with the exception of the `bow`, `cbow`, and `sentiment_judge` given size of data and number of epochs.

 * `bert.ipynb`
 * `bigbird.ipynb`